ERISA Lawyers in Seattle, Washington

 Protecting Benefits in the Emerald City and Beyond

 ERISA is a highly specialized area of the law.
-Your benefits are too important to leave in the hands of a generalist.
-With over 60 years of combined legal experience, almost exclusively in ERISA and benefits litigation, the attorneys at DeBofsky Law have a proven track record of obtaining results for our clients.
+Your benefits claim is too important to leave in the hands of a generalist.
+With over 60 years of combined legal experience, almost exclusively in ERISA and benefits litigation, the attorneys at DeBofsky Law have a proven track record record of obtaining results for our clients.
 Our attorneys can recognize the traps laid by insurance companies and plan administrators and put the ERISA statute to use for you.

 What Benefits Does ERISA Cover?